-A major production area for palm oil, timber, pulp and paper among others, West Kalimantan is vital for the Indonesian economy, sourcing companies, and local communities dependent on agriculture for their livelihoods.
-In the past five years, agriculture generating IDR 120.49 trillion to the economy.
+West Kalimantan is a major production area for palm oil, coconuts, timber and pulp & paper and therefore vital for the Indonesian economy.
+It is a sourcing area for many (international) companies, and provides a source of incomes for local communities that are largely dependent on agriculture for their livelihoods.
+In the past five years, agriculture generated IDR 120.49 trillion to the economy.

-At the same time, the forests and peatlands of West Kalimantan are significant carbon stocks in Indonesia.
-The estimated carbon stock remaining in West Kalimantan’s forests is 1,600 Giga Tons CO2.
+At the same time, the forests and peatlands of West Kalimantan are significant carbon stocks.
+The estimated carbon stock remaining in the province equals 1,6 Giga tons CO2.
 Moreover, its forests are home to endemic and endangered species such as the Bornean orangutan and the Proboscis monkey.

-Burning down carbon-rich, biologically diverse forests and peatlands for agriculture is the biggest sustainability challenge in the region, contributing to climate change through carbon emissions.
+Slashing and burning down carbon-rich, biologically diverse forests and peatlands for agriculture is the biggest sustainability challenge in the region, contributing to climate change.

 We address this by: